-With the promise of maximum breakthrough performance at ExaFLOPs (quintillion floating point calculations per second) based on about 15,000 Ponte Vecchio accelerators, an estimate of about 60TeraFLOPS (about 60 trillion floating point per second processing) is evaluated Such a standard 32 bit exactly - this compares to the performance of some 15TeraFLOPS similar top accelerators of NVIDIA and-I HAVE D Right now.
+With the promise of groundbreaking performance at the ExaFLOPs level (quintillion floating point calculations per second) based on approximately 15,000 Ponte Vecchio accelerators, an estimate of performance on the order of about 60 TeraFLOPS (approximately 60 trillion floating point calculations per second) is obtained for each unit of response.
+Such a standard 32-bit accuracy - this is compared to the performance that reaches a level of about 15 TeraFLOPS from similar leading accelerators of NVIDIA and-AMD Right now.

 Expect more details and data about Xe And various products that will be based on it in the near future!